kensixx/obsidian/Coding Interview University/Coding Interview University.md

 > In Java, we achieve abstraction by using **interfaces and abstract classes**.
 ## Encapsulation
-**Encapsulation is hiding the state or internal representation of an object from the consumer of an API** and providing publicly accessible methods bound to the object for read-write access.
+**Encapsulation is hiding the state of an object from the consumer of an API** and providing publicly accessible methods bound to the object for read-write access.

 For example, in Java, is making all data fields _private_ and only accessible by using the _public_ member methods: